astrobytes-edu/astr596-modeling-universe/07-short-projects/00-project-submission-guide.md

 ```

 **Code Standards:**

-- Modular design with clear separation of concerns
+- Modular design with clear separation of concerns.
 - No God functions (functions should do one thing well)
+- No magic numbers (use variables and attributes appropriately and consistently).
-- Meaningful variable names (no single letters except for indices)
+- Meaningful variable names (avoid single letters except for indices).
-- Type hints encouraged for function signatures
+- Correct type hints encouraged for function signatures.
-- No global variables unless absolutely necessary
+- No global variables unless absolutely necessary.
-- Error handling for edge cases
+- Error handling for edge cases.

 #### 2. Project Memo (Markdown Format)

-Your memo should be **2-5 pages** and include:
+Your memo should be **2-3 pages** (excluding figures) and include:

 ```markdown
 # Project N: [Title] - Memo